 Sheet moulding compound : A semi-finished product used in compression moulding processes.
 SMC is composite sheet material made by sandwiching chopped fibres between two layers of thick resin paste.
 To form the sheet, the resin paste transfers from a metering device onto a moving film carrier.

-Polymers that turn into liquid when heated and become solid when cooled.
-They can be repeatedly melted and moulded which makes them very recyclable.
+Thermoplastic polymers turn into liquid when heated and become solid again when cooled.
+They can be repeatedly melted and moulded which is important for recyclability purposes.
 Examples include polyvinyl chloride (PVC), polypropylene (PP), polycarbonate (PC), polyethylene (PE), polyether ether ketone (PEEK), and acrylonitrile butadiene styrene (ABS).

 Vacuum bagging is a technique employed to create mechanical pressure on a laminate during its cure cycle.